Bro77XP/More_ethical_singing_for_Ai_Vtubers-/README.md

 # DiffSinger UST Generator from Vocals

 #Make sure to use the diffsinger Kanpai Hatakikomi for voice conversion (NOT TRAINING) as i am the creator of the voice and i am okay with that
+-for refernce What i mean by training is like training a model on my voice (ya know epoch stuff) which again i am not okay with but rvc Voice conversion with a model that you already have is okay and or got consent from or you are the creator of.

 This Python script generates a UST (UTAU Sequence Text) file from a vocal audio file, suitable for use with DiffSinger in OpenUTAU.
 It transcribes the audio using Whisper, extracts pitch using Librosa, and creates a UST file with lyrics, timing, and pitch data.